Varkala Mangroves | Kayaking | Boating | Camping | Fishing | Canoeing | Country Boat Safari | Explore Mangrove Forest

 Varkala Mangrove Forest Tunnels | Kayaking | Canoeing

-Kayaking through the mangrove canals is a popular activity, allowing visitors to glide silently under the green canopy, observing the intricate roots of the mangrove trees that rise above the water’s surface.
+Kayaking through the mangrove island canals is a popular activity, allowing visitors to glide silently under the green canopy, observing the intricate roots of the mangrove trees that rise above the water’s surface.
 These roots are crucial in stabilizing the coastline and providing a breeding ground for marine life.
 The experience is tranquil and refreshing, as one paddles through the calm waters, surrounded by the sounds of nature and the gentle rustling of leaves.

 Varkala Mangroves Tunnels | Country Boat Ride